Isaac Jeffries, TDi Senior Consultant and Accelerator Lead

-The Business Model Canvas is a great way of mapping out an idea, allowing it to be understood, tested and improved.
+The Business Model Canvas is a great way of mapping out an idea, and allowing it to be understood, tested, and improved.

 The tool is a single page with nine connected boxes, which show how all parts of your business work together for success.